 After all is said and done, you still have options to exit a reverse mortgage.

 The most expedient course of action is to repay the balance in full.
 The good news is reverse mortgages don’t typically have prepayment penalties.
 The not-so-good news is if you pay the loan back ASAP, you miss out on having that extra cash on hand.

 Homeowners have the right and resources to change their minds.
 Exercise yours if that reverse mortgage—or lender—seems too good to be true.
-No matter what stage you’re at, there are options to exit a bad deal and turn that remorse right around.
-Home equity sharing can be a smart alternative to a reverse mortgage.
+No matter what stage you’re at, there are options to exit a bad deal and get your financial situation back on a track that works for you.

 Hometap Note: The opinions expressed in this post are for informational purposes only.
 To determine the best financing for your personal circumstances and goals, consult with a licensed advisor.

 Sometimes, despite our best intentions, we find ourselves falling behind on our mortgage payments.
 Here are four ways to get back in your lender’s good graces.

 At the time you took it out, a reverse mortgage seemed like the perfect way to fund your financial goals.
 But perhaps circumstances have shifted or you’ve changed your mind.
 It’s not too late to back up (and out) before or after you sign your reverse mortgage paperwork.
 Here’s how to get out of a reverse mortgage in three common scenarios.

 Aging in place, otherwise known as staying in your home as you get older, is becoming the norm.
 However, with the rate lock-in effect and rising property taxes, some homeowners are feeling like they have no alternative to aging in place.
 How can you ensure that you have a choice—and that you make the right one for your situation?

 Made with love ♥ in Boston